Reliable Simulation of Quantum Channels: the Error Exponent: Achievability Bounds

 Now, for the input state $\varphi_{RA}$, the reverse Shannon simulation for $\cN_{A\rar B}$ is constructed essentially by reversing the above steps (this is called state splitting): \begin{enumerate}[~~~~(a)] \item Alice and Bob share the entangled state $\omega_{A_1B_1}$ for assistance; \item Alice applies the Stinespring dilation $U_\cN^{A\rar BE}$ locally (now the whole state is $\varphi_{R:BE:\emptyset}\ox\omega_{\emptyset:A_1:B_1}$); \item Alice applies the unitary transformation $W^{-1}$; \item Alice implements the noiseless transmission $\id_{{\bB}_2 \rar B_2}$ to Bob via quantum teleportation, which consumes $c$ bits of classical communication; \item Bob applies the unitary transformation $V^{-1}$. \end{enumerate} We denote the resulting state as $\Phi_{R:EA':BB'}$.
 Then

 and we have

-where for the third line we apply the unitary operation $W\circ\id_{B_2\rar \bB_2}\circ V$ to both states, and for the fourth line we exchange the position of the two states.
+where for the second equality we apply the unitary operation $W\circ\id_{B_2\rar \bB_2}\circ V$ to both states, and for the last equality we exchange the position of the two states.
 At last, the simulation map $\cM_{A\rar B}$ is obtained by discarding the systems $E$, $A'$ and $B'$ after the above steps (a)-(e).
 Thus,

 So, we have